chocolatey/choco-wiki/How-To-Host-Feed.md

 * [TeamCity](https://www.jetbrains.com/teamcity/) has built-in Simple Server
 * [Nexus](https://books.sonatype.com/nexus-book/reference/nuget-nuget_proxy_repositories.html) - Sonatype Nexus has a built-in simple server

+## Package Version Immutability
+A package version is immutable on some sources.
+This means that everybody's version 1.0.1 of a particular package is the same.
+You do not need to worry about this when updating with newer versions of packages, because each package version compiled nupkg has the unique version in the name (e.g `bob.1.0.0.nupkg` vs `bob.1.0.1.nupkg` ).

+Package immutability is usually desired, because then you know that everyone on v1.0.0 of a package has exactly the same code as does even everyone else.
+Even a broken version v1.0.0 gives you a global understanding that everyone who has v1.0.0 has exactly the same bits.
+This really simplifies administration.
+Without immutability, there is no guarantee that a version of a package installed is the same as the version of the package at the source.

 ## Local Folder / UNC Share (CIFS)
 Perhaps the easiest to set up and recommended for testing quick and dirty scenarios, local folder is easily a strong point when you need a quick source for packages.